Merck Manual

 Slowly evolving DIC

-Heparin is useful in the treatment of slowly evolving disseminated intravascular coagulation with venous thrombosis or pulmonary embolism.
-Heparin usually is not indicated in rapidly evolving DIC with bleeding or bleeding risk.
-An exception is in women with a retained dead fetus and evolving DIC with a progressive decrease in platelets, fibrinogen, and coagulation factors.
-In these latter patients, heparin is given for several days to control DIC, increase fibrinogen and platelet levels, and decrease excessive coagulation factor consumption.
+Although heparin usually is not indicated in rapidly evolving DIC with bleeding or bleeding risk, it is indicated in women with a retained dead fetus and evolving DIC with a progressive decrease in platelets, fibrinogen, and coagulation factors.
+In these patients, heparin is given for several days to control DIC, increase fibrinogen and platelet levels, and decrease excessive coagulation factor consumption.
 Heparin is then stopped and the uterus evacuated.
+Heparin can also be useful in controlling the chronic DIC associated with aneurysms resulting in an increase in fibrinogen and platelets.

 Key Points